King Edward VI Academy: Houses

-The Tree

-A group of year 11s hang around a tree on the end of the field, year 11s use this area to keep to themselves.
-The tree and the area is also named Rhodesia to those who hang around there, and is etched into the tree.
-Every year, the students hold a tradition where they hand the tree over to the next group of year 11s, "continuing the legacy".
-Despite the love for the tree, it is an under threat as the school believes it is a health and safety risk and vandalism and thus they frequently move the students, leading to resistance from the students who group round there.

 School badge

 The school badge depicts crossed corn sheaves in gold on a white and red shield, representing growth and a rich educational harvest while linking to Lincolnshire's rural and agricultural heritage.
 Above the corn sheaves are the words King Edward VI and below is the word Spilsby.

+Controversy

+In 2023, the school was accused by some parents of damaging children's mental health and breaching pupil's human rights.